OpenNWP/L-GAME/README.md

 * radiation: coupled to RTE+RRTMGP
 * uses the Poisson bracket formulation by Gassmann and Herzog (2008) and Gassmann (2013)

+RFPET is meant to be applied at resolutions finer than 7 km.

 ## Fundamental literature

 * Thuburn, John.
 (2008).
 Numerical wave propagation on the hexagonal C-grid.
 Journal of Computational Physics.
 227. 5836-5858.
 10.1016/j.jcp.2008.02.010.